kyma-project/kyma/docs/kyma/docs/04-04-gke-installation.md

 type: Installation
 ---

 This Installation guide shows developers how to quickly deploy Kyma on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) cluster.
-Kyma is installed on a cluster using a proprietary installer based on a Kubernetes operator.
+Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.
-By default, Kyma is installed on a GKE cluster with a wildcard DNS provided by [xip.io](http://xip.io).
-Alternatively, you can provide your own domain for the cluster.

 ## Prerequisites
+- A domain for your GKE cluster
 - [Google Cloud Platform](https://console.cloud.google.com/) (GCP) project
 - [Kubernetes](https://kubernetes.io/) 1.12
 - Tiller 2.10.0 or higher
 - [Docker](https://www.docker.com/)
 - [Docker Hub](https://hub.docker.com/) account
 - [gcloud](https://cloud.google.com/sdk/gcloud/)
-- A domain for your GKE cluster (optional)

-## Prepare the GKE cluster

-1. Select a name for your cluster.
-Set the cluster name and the name of your GCP project as environment variables.
-Run:
-    ```
-    export CLUSTER_NAME={CLUSTER_NAME_YOU_WANT}
-    export PROJECT={YOUR_GCP_PROJECT}
-    ```

-2. Create a cluster in the `europe-west1` region.
-Run:
-    ```
-    gcloud container --project "$PROJECT" clusters \
-    create "$CLUSTER_NAME" --zone "europe-west1-b" \
-    --cluster-version "1.12.5" --machine-type "n1-standard-2" \
-    --addons HorizontalPodAutoscaling,HttpLoadBalancing,KubernetesDashboard
-    ```

-3. Install Tiller on your GKE cluster.
-Run:

-    ```
-    kubectl apply -f installation/resources/tiller.yaml
-    ```

-4. Add your account as the cluster administrator:
-    ```
-    kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
-    ```
+>**NOTE:** If you don't own a domain which you can use or you don't want to assign a domain to a cluster, see [this](#installation-install-kyma-on-a-gke-cluster-with-wildcard-dns) document which shows you how to create a cluster-based playground environment using a wildcard DNS provided by xip.io.

-## DNS setup and TLS certificate generation
+## DNS setup

->**NOTE:** Execute instructions from this section only if you want to use your own domain.
-Otherwise, proceed to [this](#installation-install-kyma-on-a-gke-cluster-prepare-the-installation-configuration-file) section.

-### Delegate the management of your domain to Google Cloud DNS
+Delegate the management of your domain to Google Cloud DNS.
 Follow these steps:

 1. Export the domain name, project name, and DNS zone name as environment variables.
 Run the commands listed below: